-An Auxiliary Grant (AG) is an income supplement for individuals who receive Supplemental Security Income (SSI) and certain other aged, blind, or disabled individuals who reside in a licensed assisted living facility (ALF), an approved adult foster care (AFC) home, or an approved supportive housing setting.
+An Auxiliary Grant (AG) is an income supplement for individuals who receive Supplemental Security Income (SSI) and certain other aged, blind, or disabled individuals who reside in a licensed assisted living facility (ALF), an approved adult foster care (AFC) home, or a certified supportive housing setting.
 Not all ALFs accept AG payments.

 An AG payment is issued to an individual monthly, to be used with a designated amount of their monthly income to pay the maximum monthly AG rate.
 This rate is determined by the Virginia General Assembly and is adjusted periodically.
 The AG Program is 80 percent state funded and 20 percent locally funded.

 To determine eligibility for an AG or to obtain the current AG maximum rate, please contact the local department of social services in the city or county where the individual lives.
 An ALF interested in accepting individuals who have AG should contact:Department for Aging and Rehabilitative Services

 8004 Franklin Farms Drive